John Osborne Varian: Artistic pursuits and affiliations

 Varian's strong interest in Irish mythology helped fuel the interest of the young composer Henry Cowell in Irish folk culture and mythology.
 Cowell had previously befriended Varian's son Russell in 1911, when both boys were in their teens, and a piano sonata that Cowell composed for Russell brought Cowell to the attention of the elder Varian.
 In 1917, Cowell wrote the music for Varian's stage production of his Irish mythical poetry cycle, The Building of Banba.
-The prelude Cowell composed, The Tides of Manaunaun, would become Cowell's most famous and widely performed work.
+The prelude Cowell composed, The Tides of Manaunaun, would become one of Cowell's most famous and widely performed work.
 The Building of Banba has been described by some scholars as a "pageant" or "play," and by Cowell himself (more than fifty years later) as an "opera."
 The production was staged in the summer of 1917 at a convention of the theosophical community at Halcyon.

 Cowell in turn was a childhood music tutor of Ansel Adams, and the Varian family also became friends with Adams, who became particularly close to Russell and Sigurd through their mutual activity in the Sierra Club.
 Adams knew the family for over 30 years, and upon John Varian's death wrote a poem, To John Varian, which was published in 1931.
 While that work was one of only a few poems published by Adams, he later used a line from one of Varian's poems, "...What Majestic Word," as the title of his 1963 Portfolio Four, which was dedicated to the memory of Russell Varian, who had died in 1959.

 Another close associate of Varian and his family was fellow Irish immigrant and theosophist Ella Young, who lived in Halcyon in a cabin behind the Varian's home in 1928 while she was finishing her book, The Tangle-Coated Horse and Other Tales, and working on her poetry.
 Varian himself published poetry, including works in the poetry journal Troubador' and a posthumous collection, Doorways Inward, published in 1934.